 Let's take a look at the history of this high intensity workout and how its benefits were discovered!

-Tabatas are named after their creator.
-Dr. Izumi Tabata of Tokyo, Japan started to study the effect of different exercise training protocols on athletes in the 1990s.
-After studying a number of different methods one was producing consistent and extraordinary results.
+Tabatas were named after their creator.
+Dr. Izumi Tabata of Tokyo, Japan.
+Dr. Tabata started to study the effect of different exercise training protocols on athletes in the 1990s.
+After studying a number of different methods he noticed that one was producing consistent as well as extraordinary results.

-The significant improvements included fat loss and increased cardio and strength conditioning.
+The significant improvements that became evident included fat loss and increased cardio and strength conditioning.
 A triple threat!

 The method became popular and was named "Tabata Intervals" or just "Tabatas" for short.
 Athletes that were trained using the tabata method consistently did better in competition.

 Below is a sample demonstration of Tabatas.
 They are simple enough to do in your own home with no additional equipment needed.
 I have done a quick sessions at home when life gets in the way and prevents me from getting to the gym.

 Moving is so Important!

 Sitting Disease is Here

-Exercise is the number one activity that will lengthen your life and keep you vital into your golden years.
-Ignoring this aspect of your life and living as a couch potato will steal the years away from you.
+Regular exercise is the number one activity that will lengthen your life and keep you vital into your golden years.
+Ignoring this by living your life as a couch potato will steal the years away from you.
 People don't become feeble because they are old necessarily, they become feeble because they stop moving!

 Today there is a lot of talk about "sitting disease" and it is being compared to smoking!
-Imagine that sitting around the house can be as detrimental to your health as inhaling chemicals.
+Imagine that sitting around the house can be as detrimental to your health as inhaling toxic chemicals.
 It isn't just sitting around during our leisure time either.
 In this the information age people are sitting at desk jobs more than ever and it is just not good for you.
 We were not made to sit for so long.